microsoft/coyote/docs/ref/Microsoft.Coyote.Rewriting/RewritingEngine/IsAssemblyRewritten.md

 # RewritingEngine.IsAssemblyRewritten method

-Checks if the specified assembly has been already rewritten with the current version of Coyote.
+Checks if the specified assembly has been already rewritten with the current version.

 ```csharp
 public static bool IsAssemblyRewritten(Assembly assembly)